yykkd/Conflict-Monitoring-using-sentiment-analysis/README.md

 Event type model has the metrics:
 ![image](https://github.com/user-attachments/assets/540ced82-5c2e-42f9-b715-68523de0c204)

+The individual models can be found in the backend folder

 ## How to use project
 1. Enter the backend folder and run the app.py server
 2. Enter the frontend folder, go to the firebase-app, and run the authentication firebase api.
 A key.json file is required